ippo615/experiments/paho/07-websocket/readme.md

 	protocol websockets

 I bound it to `localhost` because I will be running this locally.
 I chose to leave it on the "default" port of `1883`.
-Also I expicitly say to use `websockets` as the protocol.
+Also I explicitly say to use `websockets` as the protocol.

 Start the broker and load `index.html` in your favorite browser (that